algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 ### Agent Tab

-Here you can define SNMP contact and place of the server, as well as the services he manage.
-In general, I let default options...
+Here you can define SNMP contact and place of the server, as well as the services it manages.
+Usually, I keep default options...

 Now your SNMP is configured.
 Unfortunately, I have not found a Powershell command to test the SNMP configuration.
 But we can do it from a Linux server: